guenchi/json/README.md

 Except json-ref, they return a new list with modify specified and has no side effect to old one.

+Your can build the struct using cons, list and vector.

+keys must be strings. values may be  strings, numbers or following symbols: 'true, 'false or 'null.

+as: `(list (cons "foo" "bar")(cons "baz" (vector 1 2 3)))`

 parse rules: